MakingSense/aspnet-hypermedia-api/README.md

-# Readme
+# TO DO

-TO DO: Complete this readme file.
+After delete MakingSense.AspNet.HypermediaApi from Doppler repository, move files from `MakingSense.AspNet` to root level.